Ordnance Survey: Cartography and geodesy

 The Ordnance Survey's original maps were made by triangulation.
 For the second survey, in 1934, this process was used again and resulted in the building of many triangulation pillars (trig points): short (c.
 4 feet/1.2 m high), usually square, concrete or stone pillars at prominent locations such as hill tops.
 Their precise locations were determined by triangulation, and the details in between were then filled in with less precise methods.

 Modern Ordnance Survey maps are largely based on orthorectified aerial photographs, but large numbers of the triangulation pillars remain, many of them adopted by private land owners.
-Ordnance Survey still has a team of surveyors across Great Britain who visit in person and survey areas that cannot be surveyed using photogrammetric methods (such as land obscured by vegetation) and there is an aim of ensuring that any major feature (such as a new motorway or large housing development) is surveyed within six months of being built.
+The Ordnance Survey still has a team of surveyors across Great Britain who visit in person and survey areas that cannot be surveyed using photogrammetric methods (such as land obscured by vegetation) and there is an aim of ensuring that any major feature (such as a new motorway or large housing development) is surveyed within six months of being built.
 While original survey methods were largely manual, the current surveying task is simplified by the use of Global Navigation Satellite System technology, allowing the most precise surveying standards yet.
-Ordnance Survey is responsible for a UK-wide network of continually operating GNSS stations known as "OS Net".
+The Ordnance Survey is responsible for a UK-wide network of continually operating GNSS stations known as "OS Net".
 These are used for surveying and other organisations can purchase the right to utilise the network for their own uses.

-Ordnance Survey still maintains a set of master geodetic reference points to tie the Ordnance Survey geographic datum points to modern measurement systems such as GPS.
+The Ordnance Survey still maintains a set of master geodetic reference points to tie Ordnance Survey geographic datum points to modern measurement systems such as GPS.
 Ordnance Survey maps of Great Britain use the Ordnance Survey National Grid rather than latitude and longitude to indicate position.
 The Grid is known technically as OSGB36 (Ordnance Survey Great Britain 1936) and was introduced after the 1936–1953 retriangulation.

 On the British mainland for recording heights the Ordnance Survey maintains an orthometric system referenced to Ordnance Datum Newlyn, which is a height datum defined by mean sea level as measured in Newlyn, Cornwall, between 1915 and 1921.
-In 2016 the Ordnance Survey redefined Ordnance Datum Newlyn causing a general upwards shift of circa 25mm; an effect of this included the Calf Top hill becoming a mountain.
+In 2016 the Ordnance Survey redefined Ordnance Datum Newlyn causing a general upwards shift of circa 25mm; an effect of this included the Calf Top hill in Cumbria becoming a mountain.

-Ordnance Survey's CartoDesign team performs a key role in the organisation, as the authority for cartographic design and development, and engages with internal and external audiences to promote and communicate the value of cartography.
+The Ordnance Survey's CartoDesign team performs a key role in the organisation, as the authority for cartographic design and development, and engages with internal and external audiences to promote and communicate the value of cartography.
 They work on a broad range of projects and are responsible for styling all new products and services.

 Research

-For several decades Ordnance Survey has had a research department that is active in several areas of geographical information science, including:
+For several decades the Ordnance Survey has had a research department that is active in several areas of geographical information science, including: